Chapter 48

 Translation

-In the pursuit of learning, one gains daily.
-In the pursuit of Dao, one loses daily.
-Losing and losing again, until one arrives at nonaction.
-Through nonaction, nothing is left undone.
+In the pursuit of learning, one gains day by day.
+In the pursuit of Dao, one sheds day by day.
+Shedding and shedding again, until nothing remains to be done.
+Through nothing remaining to be done, nothing is left undone.
 Therefore one who would win all under Heaven does so always through effortless engagement.
 When one resorts to contrivance, it is not enough to win all under Heaven.

 Word Notes